 This is a crucial piece of information too.
-It allows the manufacturer to assess if they can work with you because that is a material for which they have the right machinery to work with.
+It allows the manufacturer to assess if they can work with you – they will need to confirm if they have the right machinery, for your type of material.
 Not all sewing machines are able to do a great job across all materials.

-Making clear in your initial enquiry what you are looking for at this stage helps the reader understand better the opportunity in the context of their business.
+Making this part clear in your initial enquiry helps the reader better understand the opportunity in the context of their business.

 Finally – this talks about the urgency of the request.
 It may seem insignificant, but this small piece of information can tell an experienced manufacturer how experienced you are.

 How?
 Well, most experienced designers know that anything to do with manufacturing takes time.
 Allowing plenty of time for sampling or manufacturing is best to avoid disappointments.
 Those who know that will construct a proper critical path and be able to give a reasonable time frame for their request.
 Or at least they will request information on how long the factory may take to do XYZ.

 Those who are new to the industry will assume that the factory is ready and waiting for them and if by any chance, they have other clients, they will be pushed aside and all effort will be given to their project.

-Asking for something for “yesterday” can speak of inexperience or your personality.
+Asking for something “yesterday” can speak of inexperience or your personality.
 Either way – a manufacturer reading your enquiry at this point will stop and think twice.

 Summary: You get what you ask for.

 – Use bullet points to separate the information so it is neat and easy to read.

-And above all remember – you get what you ask for!
+And above all remember: You get what you ask for!
 If you ask the right questions, you will get the right information.

 Become a Fashion Insider